 DSW instance free trial

-For information about how to claim, use, and release DSW free trial resources, see Claim, use, and release free trial resources.
+For more information about how to obtain, use, and release a DSW free trial, see Obtain, use, and release a free trial.

-Appendix: Create an instance using a Python SDK
+Appendix: Create an instance using the Python SDK

 The Alibaba Cloud SDK uses the Credentials tool to obtain credential information.
-Before you call an API, you must install and configure the tool.
+Before you call the API, you must install and configure this tool.
 The requirements are as follows:

-You can use the V2.0 Alibaba Cloud SDK.
+Use the V2.0 generation of the Alibaba Cloud SDK.

 The installation command is as follows:

 pip install alibabacloud_credentialsObtain an AccessKey.
 This example uses AccessKey information to configure access credentials.
-To prevent your credentials from being exposed, we recommend that you configure the AccessKey as environment variables.
-The required variable names are
+To prevent this information from being exposed, we recommend that you configure the AccessKey as environment variables.
+The environment variable for the AccessKey ID is named

 For information about how to set environment variables, see Configure environment variables.